ibexa/documentation-developer/docs/content_management/data_migration/add_data_migration_matcher.md

 # Create data migration matcher

 [Matchers in data migrations](exporting_data.md#match-property) enable you to select which data from the repository to export.
 In addition to the built-in matchers, you can create custom matchers for content.

-The following example creates a matcher for Section identifiers.
+The following example creates a matcher for section identifiers.

 ## Create normalizer

 To do this, first add a normalizer which handles the conversion between objects and the YAML format used for data migration.
 Matchers are instances of `FilteringCriterion`, so a custom normalizer needs to denormalize into an instance of `FilteringCriterion`.

 !!! tip "Normalizers"